wnusair/WOS/README.md

 # The Cloud
 This section talks about the cloud, how to access it, how to use it, and how it works.

 NOTE: IN ORDER TO USE THE CLOUD, YOU MUST TYPE IN YOUR CORRECT IPv4 ADDRESS.
-TO LEARN HOW, GO TO "HOW TO LOG IN."
+TO LEARN HOW, GO TO [HOW TO LOG IN](#how-to-log-in)

 ## How to Access the SCloud
 In order to access the SCloud, you must log in with your correct IPv4 address.
 Once you have logged in: